Creating a medieval fantasy campaign doesn’t have to be a huge chore. Start small and build a web.

 Weave the Web

 When they’re ready, the heroes can travel to that other city to use it as a base to pursue the new adventure they heard about.
 But, of course, once they get to that city, you’ll have prepared another local map for it that has about three of its own perilous locations, and they’ll get leads about them for their next few adventures.
+Each city should have its own character and goods and services that are available; don’t have everything from houses to ships to custom armor to item enchanting services available in one city.

 In this way, you can lure the heroes from city to city across your realm, keeping situations fresh and new, and letting them explore in whichever direction they like.
 You only need to stay one step ahead of them, preparing material for the next city and the next adventure as they announce they’re going to pursue it.

 Sometimes, the leads can build on the emerging story: the villain who got away has been seen elsewhere, or the doppelgangers who gave them trouble have been posing as them.
-Other times, it’s more conventional rumors about treasures to be won or evil to be vanquished.
+Other times, it’s more conventional rumors about treasures to be won and/or evil to be vanquished.

 Scale Up

-Just a few mentions here and there can feed their legends: a noblewoman needs your help with a bulette because her husband–a powerful knight–was killed in the Pit of Despair.
-Then you’ve developed its reputation as a daunting place for that moment when the king himself offers a noble title to any brave enough to delve the depths of the Pit of Despair and slay what foul creatures dwell there.
+Just a few mentions here and there can feed their legends: a noblewoman needs your help with a bulette because her husband—a powerful knight—was killed in the Pit of Horrors.
+Then you’ve developed its reputation as a daunting place for that moment when the king himself offers a noble title to any brave enough to delve the depths of the Pit of Horrors and slay what foul creatures dwell there.
 Or maybe the heroes’ starting city was devastated by an attack by the ancient dragon, and slaying it becomes a point of honor.

 Leave a comment